spacchetti/spacchetti/README.md

 * `verify.pl` - to install a given package and validate the entire compiled output.

-* `add-from-bower.pl` - to add a package that is registered on Bower.

-* `update-from-bower.pl` - to update a package that is registered on Bower.
+* `from-bower.pl` - to add/update a package that is registered on Bower.

 These each take an argument of a package, e.g. `./update-from-bower.pl behaviors`.